vazelvin/SupplyChainRisks/README.md

 # SupplyChainRisks
-This project is to predict delays in delivery
+This project is to predict delays in customer delivery